PUAFER005 Operate as part of an emergency control organisation

-The course may be delivered and assessed in a format supportive of the needs of ESL participants, and delivered in remote locations where workplace or other time restrictions preclude full day attendance.
+The course may be delivered and assessed in a format supportive of the needs of ESL participants, and delivered in remote locations where workplace or other time restrictions preclude a single session attendance.

 Students under 14 years of age must provide written permission to attend the course from their parent or guardian.

 Training is conducted in English and participants should possess functional written and spoken English skills.
 The course is delivered by local, Industry experts and qualified Tutors, who hold a current Police Clearance, understand the context of practice and embrace the principles of cultural safety in their teaching.

 Fees are payable though the website or at our office by credit card (Visa/MC), cash or purchase order, and may be tax deductible to eligible students.
 Should the NT Government and industry bodies make Scholarships available, we will assist you to apply.